pytorch/torchdynamo/README.md

 Python 3.7 through 3.10 are supported and tested.
 Make sure to have a development version of python installed locally as well.

-To use GPU back ends (and in particular Triton), please make sure to have cuda 11.7 installed locally.

 ### Install nightly binaries

 TorchDynamo is evolving very quickly and so we only provide binaries based on a nightly version of PyTorch.
+To use GPU back ends (and in particular Triton), please make sure that the cuda that you have installed locally matches the PyTorch version you are running.
+For the command below, you will need CUDA 11.7.

 ```shell
 pip3 install --pre torch==1.13.0.dev20220929+cu117 --extra-index-url https://download.pytorch.org/whl/nightly/cu117